 What is an Air Handler?

 An air handler contains the components that move the air throughout your home, called the blower.
-It is typically set inside the home and works with both the heating and cooling parts of your HVAC system.
+It is typically set inside the home and runs with both the heating and cooling parts of your HVAC system.
 If you take a quick peep at an air handler, it might closely resemble a furnace.
 Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump